-Perhaps not one of the most common WiFi network attacks, but notable none the less due to the rise in use of IoT devices.
+Perhaps not one of the most common WiFi network attacks, but notable nonetheless due to the rise in the use of IoT devices.
 IoT capability has been incorporated into all manner of devices from toasters to washing machines.
 These devices can be vulnerable to supply chain attacks – Where hardware is altered to allow the devices to be used to attack WiFi networks.
 In 2016, Russian officials discovered chips imported from China had been altered and were being used to spread malware that could eavesdrop on unsecured WiFi networks from a range of 200 meters.
 They were used to infect those networks with malware that could steal information.

-In Flight WiFi Network Hacked from the Ground
+In-Flight WiFi Network Hacking from the Ground

 Cybersecurity expert Ruben Santamarta has demonstrated it is possible to hack into airline WiFi networks from the ground and view the internet activity of passengers and intercept their information.
 More worryingly, he was also able to gain access to the cockpit network and SATCOM equipment.
-He claims the same technique could be used for ships, industrial facilities and even military installations.
-He explained how he did it in his “Last Call for SATCOM security” presentation at the 2018 blackhat hacker conference.
+He claims the same technique could be used for ships, industrial facilities, and even military installations.
+He explained how he did it in his “Last Call for SATCOM Security” presentation at the 2018 black hat hacker conference.